Chris-Bland/textGpt/README.md

 # TextGPT

 TextGPT bridges the gap between telephony and Conversational AI by integrating the Twilio telephony system with OpenAI's ChatGPT model.
-It enables SMS messages to be processed and responded to by ChatGPT, providing an AI-driven conversational experience.
+It enables SMS messages to be processed and responded to by ChatGPT, providing an AI-driven conversational experience all built on a scaleable and easily deployable platform.

 ![textGptArch](https://github.com/c-bland/textGpt/assets/27901095/ddfa85dd-caa7-4e3c-8dc5-c164ac19e9ae)